Classification

 Urban Carnivores - Mountain Lions Los Angeles

-The following websites have well researched and authoritative information on pumas / mountain lions / cougars:
+The following organizations have well researched and authoritative information on pumas / mountain lions / cougars:

 Preview The Secret Lives of Big Cats filmed using high tech starlight and thermal imaging night cameras to capture previously unrecorded behavior.
 The series includes seven episodes on the secret lives of Lions, Tigers, Jaguars, Leopards, Snow Leopards, Pumas and Cheetahs.
 Produced by CuriosityStream.